Relaxed bearing rigidity and bearing formation control under persistence of excitation: INTRODUCTION

+The concept of bearing rigidity explored in the literature is mainly focused on static bearing references.
+However, the natural behavior of multi-agent formations typically evolves in time and requires dynamic coordination among agents, such as in fish schooling or bird flocking.
+This draws our interests to time-varying bearing formations and to the well-known concept of PE, which has been recently exploited only for relative position estimation in a bearing-based circumnavigation task in \cite{shao2018multi}.
+Inspired by \cite{le2017observers,hamel2017position}, we introduced in \cite{tang2020leader,tang2021formation} the concept of BPE formation and \textit{Relaxed Bearing Rigid} (RBR) formation for a leader-follower structure, which loosens the constraints imposed on the graph topology required by the leader-first follower structure defined in \cite{trinh2019bearing}.
+Additionally, we proposed leader-follower bearing control laws that achieve exponential stabilization of the formation tracking error in terms of position and velocity, provided the desired formation is BPE.

-This paper provides a coherent generalization of our previous solution to formations under general undirected graph topologies.
-A general concept of bearing persistently exciting (BPE) formation defined in $d\ (d\ge 2)$-dimensional space, is fully developed for the first time in this paper.
-We extend the results of \cite{tang2020formationcontrol,tang2020bearingundirected} by providing conditions on BPE formation leading to the definition of the relaxed bearing rigidity theory which connects bearing persistence of excitation (BPE) with bearing rigidity and guarantees the uniqueness of a fixed geometric pattern without imposing bearing rigid conditions on the graph topology.
-Based on the proposed BPE theory, we design control laws for a multi-agent system (with both single- or double-integrator dynamics) to track a BPE desired formation using only bearing measurements (also velocity measurements for double-integrator dynamics).
-In particular, we show that under the BPE condition exponential stabilization of the formation up to a translation is achieved for any undirected graph that has a spanning tree (not necessarily bearing rigid, as shown in Fig.~\ref{fig:pe_edges}-$(a1)$, $(b1)$ and $(b2)$ and Fig.~\ref{fig:pe_edges3D}-$(a1)$, $(b1)$, $(b2)$, $(c1)$ and $(c_2)$).
-This implies the scale ambiguity, which is a characteristic of bearing rigidity, can be removed and convergence of the desired formation in terms of scale can be guaranteed, without the need to measure the distance between any two agents.
-Finally we provide a safe set for the initial conditions that guarantees collision avoidance for the multi-agent system under both single- and double-integrator dynamics.
+This paper presents a coherent generalization of our previous solutions (\cite{tang2021formation,tang2020bearing}) to formations under general undirected graph topologies and fully develops the general concept of BPE formation defined in $d\ (d\ge 2)$-dimensional Euclidean space, whose configuration can be uniquely determined up to a translation using only bearing and velocity measurements.
+We provide necessary conditions for having a BPE formation when the topology lacks the connections required by IBR formation, and necessary and sufficient conditions that ensure BPE for three particular cases, including the case of vertex addition.
+We also define a particular subclass of BPE formations called RBR formations, which guarantee uniqueness of a geometric shape and its scale through a continuous similarity transformation involving a time-varying rotation without imposing the classical bearing rigid conditions on the graph topology.
+For example, the BPE formations shown in Fig.~\ref{fig:pe_edges3D}-\scalebox{0.8}{$(a1),(b1-2),(c1-2),(d1-2)$} and \scalebox{0.8}{$(e1-2)$} are not IBR but can be RBR.
+Based on these results, distributed control laws are proposed for a multi-agent system (with both single- or double-integrator dynamics) to track a BPE desired formation using only bearing measurements (along with velocity measurements for double-integrator dynamics), which achieve uniform exponential (UE) stabilization of the formation to the desired one up to a translation Euclidean vector, under any undirected graph that has a spanning tree.
+A safe set of initial conditions that guarantees collision avoidance during transient is also provided.